The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: Introduction

 \subsection{Motivation for surface DM stacks}

 The S-duality conjecture is interesting for surfaces with orbifold singularities.
-In \cite{VW}, Vafa-Witten discussed the ALE spaces, which are hyperkahler four manifolds and crepant resolutions of the orbifold $\cc^2/G$ with $G\subset SU(2)$ a finite subgroup in $SU(2)$ corresponding to ADE Dykin diagrams.
+In \cite{VW}, Vafa-Witten discussed the ALE spaces, which are hyperkahler four manifolds and crepant resolutions of the orbifold $\cc^2/G$ with $G\subset SU(2)$ a finite subgroup in $SU(2)$ corresponding to ADE Dynkin diagrams.
 It is interesting to directly study the Vafa-Witten invariants for such two dimensional DM stacks.

-On the other hand, the crepant resolution conjecture in both Gromov-Witten theory \cite{Ruan}, \cite{Bryan-Graber} and Donaldson-Thomas theory \cite{Bryan-Young} has been attracted a lot of interests in the past ten years.
-Given an local orbifold $\sX=[\cc^3/G]$ for $G\subset SU(2)$, Bryan-Young formulated the crepant resolution conjecture for the generating function of the Donaldson-Thomas invariants for $\sX$ and their crepant resolutions which are $G$-Hilbert schemes.
-The conjecture can be explained as wall crossing formula of the counting invariants in the derived category of coherent sheaves corresponding to different Bridgeland stability conditions.
-A lot of progress has been made to prove this conjecture, for instance \cite{Calabrese}, \cite{BD}, \cite{Toda2}, \cite{Jiang2}.
+On the other hand, the crepant resolution conjecture in both Gromov-Witten theory \cite{Ruan}, \cite{Bryan-Graber} and Donaldson-Thomas theory \cite{Bryan-Young} has been attracting a lot of interests in the past ten years.
+Given a local orbifold $\sX=[\cc^3/G]$ for $G\subset SU(2)$, Bryan-Young formulated the crepant resolution conjecture for the generating function of the Donaldson-Thomas invariants for $\sX$ and their crepant resolutions which are $G$-Hilbert schemes.
+The conjecture can be explained as wall crossing formula of the counting invariants in the derived category of coherent sheaves corresponding to different Bridgeland stability conditions, see \cite{Calabrese}, \cite{BD}, \cite{Toda2}, \cite{Jiang2}.
 It is interesting to study the Vafa-Witten invariants and the generalized Vafa-Witten invariants for orbifolds via wall crossing techniques of Joyce-Song and Bridgeland.
 In such a situation, the invariants $\vw$ seem to be more suitable to be put into the wall crossing formula, and we leave it as a future work.

 Finally our study of the Vafa-Witten invariants for surface DM stacks is motivated by the S-duality conjecture and Langlands duality in \cite{KW}.
-Tanaka-Thomas \cite{TT1}, \cite{TT2} studied the $SU(\rk)$-Vafa-Witten invariants with gauge group $SU(\rk)$.
+In Tanaka-Thomas \cite{TT1}, \cite{TT2}, the gauge group is $SU(\rk)$.
 Since the Langlands dual group of $SU(\rk)$ is $SU(\rk)/\zz_{\rk}$, one hopes that the study of the Vafa-Witten invariants for orbifold surfaces will be related to the $SU(\rk)/\zz_{\rk}$-Vafa-Witten invariants.
 In particular, one has $SU(2)/\zz_2\cong SO(3)$, so the $SU(2)$-Vafa-Witten invariants for a global quotient surface DM stack $[S/\zz_2]$ is related to the $SO(3)$-Vafa-Witten invariants for $S$.
 This should be related to the $SO(3)$-Donaldson invariants for the surface $S$, see \cite{KM}, \cite{Gottsche}, \cite{MW}.